dper/kanjioftheday/README.md

 Sources
 =======

-This code was based on [kanjiforanki](https://github.com/dper/kanjiforanki), a 2011 project to create paper flashcards.
-These days, I would generally recommend using Anki or some other kind of spaced repetition system instead of physical flashcards.
+This code was originally forked from [kanjiforanki](https://github.com/dper/kanjiforanki), a 2011 project to create paper flashcards.

 The JLPT kanji lists are based on those from the old official JLPT documentation.